Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: The Rise of Machine-Generated Media

 However, despite reliable/mainstream websites initially having higher levels of synthetic text, misinformation websites had marked increases in levels of machine-generated content during 2022 and 2023 (Figure~\ref{fig:gpt_over_time}).
-While between January 1, 2022, and April 1, 2023, reliable/mainstream news websites had a 79.4\% relative increase (7.4\% absolute percentage increase) in the levels of synthetic content, misinformation websites had a 342\% relative increase (12.3\% absolute percentage increase).
+While between January 1, 2022, and May 1, 2023, reliable/mainstream news websites had a 57.3\% relative increase (0.51\% absolute percentage increase) in their levels of synthetic content, misinformation websites had a 474\% relative increase (1.85\% absolute percentage increase).
 Starting from a lower base, we thus see a substantial increase in the number of synthetic articles from unreliable/misinformation websites.

-Similarly, as seen in Figure~\ref{fig:num_using}, we further observe that throughout the same period of time, an increasing number of news outlets published a synthetic article within any given 30-day time frame.
-Across our period of study, the number of mainstream websites that published at least one synthetic article increased from 1,340 (52.5\% of mainstream websites) in January 2022 to 1,560 (61.1\%) in March 2023.
-Similarly, the number of misinformation websites that published at least one synthetic article increased from 340 (29.8\% of misinformation websites) to 550 (48.2\%).
+Furthermore, as seen in Figure~\ref{fig:num_using}, we further observe that an increasing number of news outlets published at least one synthetic article within any given 30-day time frame.
+Across our period of study, the number of mainstream websites that published at least one synthetic article increased from 697 (34.6\% of mainstream websites) in January 2022 to 940 (46.6\%) in April 2023.
+Similarly, the number of misinformation websites that published at least one synthetic article increased from 110 (10.4\% of misinformation websites) to 179 (16.9\%).

+To confirm these initial findings, we further examine the increase in common idiosyncratic error messages often returned by ChatGPT.
+Specifically using a list of error messages including \textit{``my cutoff date in September 2021'', ``as an AI language model'', and ``I cannot complete this prompt'' } that the company News Guard~\cite{newsguard2023} has used to detect AI-generated websites, we gather every article among our 15.46 million articles that utilized such message: altogether 570 articles from 280 domains.
+Amongst these websites, the top domains of these articles included forbes.com (32~articles), dailymail.co.uk (29), fairobserver.com (19), theregister.com (13), and patheos.com (13).

+As seen in Figure~\ref{fig:gpt-error}, we find that while at the beginning of 2022, there were seemingly no such error messages within our set of articles, by the end of April 2023, there were nearly six of these articles each day.
+We note that this graph also mirrors the behavior of the percentage of machine-generated articles that our DeBERTa detector found amongst all of our websites.
 Together, these results confirm that there \textit{has} been a noted increase in the use of synthetic content generation by our set of news websites in 2022 and 2023.